-Multiple languages are supported, including German, English, Spanish, French, Italian, Japanese, Portuguese, Russian, Simplified Chinese and Traditional Chinese for the viewer window interface.
+The 12MP Vandal Hemispheric Analytics Indoor Camera supports different languages for the browser interface, including German, English, Spanish, French, Italian, Japanese, Portuguese, Russian, Simplified Chinese, and Traditional Chinese.

 Display Stream Selection

 According to the streaming setting, you can choose the one stream to display from the drop-down menu.